JNaid00/LeetCode---Programs/README.md

-# Java---Programs
+# Leetcode---Programs
-LeetCode Java programs that I have solved
+LeetCode Java/Python programs that I have solved

 These set of problems are mostly taken from LeetCode and a small amount of them have to taken from Edabits.